Dev-axay18/axayportfolio/README.md

 ## 📝 Credits & Inspiration

 - **Design & Code:** [Akshay Kale](https://www.linkedin.com/in/akshay-kale-88792932a/)
-- **Inspired by:** Modern developer portfolios, Vercel/Next.js showcase, and the open-source community
+- **Inspired by:** Modern developer portfolios, Vercel/Next.js showcase, and the open-source community.
 - **Special Thanks:** To all contributors, mentors, and the tech community!

 ---